bamptonm/mqttitude/docs/features.md

 ## iOS

-* Runs on iPhones running IOS >=6.1 (3GS, 4, 4S, 5) and iPads running IOS >=6.1 as an iPhone app.
+* Runs on iPhones running IOS >=6.1 (3GS, 4, 4S, 5, ...) and iPads running IOS >=6.1 as an iPhone app.
 Not tested on iPods yet.
 * UI is IOS7 compliant

 * Monitors "significant location changes" as define by Apple Inc (about 5 minutes AND "significant location changes" (>500m)) or as described in Move Mode below.
+In addition version >= 5.3 supports region monitoring (aka geo fences).

 * publishes this locations via MQTT to the configured server while in foreground and background.